 The features

 Canaille is a user and group management software that allows account creation, edition, administration, registration, forgotten password reset, user invitation etc. In addition, Canaille implements OIDC and provide a SLI layer for other services.
 Its interface is customizable and… that's all.
-We try to keep the functionnal scope tight so Canaille can stay simple to maintain and to operate.
+We try to keep the functional scope tight so Canaille can stay simple to maintain and to operate.

 Canaille can be used for:

-• bringing an account edition interface on top of a LDAP directory.
+- bringing an account edition interface on top of a LDAP directory.
 The tooling around LDAP being quite sparse, Canaille can be a convenient option and allow utilities like password reset.

-• bringing a SLI layer on top of a LDAP directory.
+- bringing a SLI layer on top of a LDAP directory.
 If your organization has a historical LDAP directory and you want to modernize your stack with SLI, Canaille can discretely integrate your existing stack (almost) without modifying anything, and let you the time to prepare (or not) a migration.

-• develop applications relying upon an OIDC server.
+- develop applications relying upon an OIDC server.
 If, like us, you are doing software development and regularly work on applications that needs to connect to a OIDC server, then you can use Canaille in your development environment.
 Canaille being very light, this is now our tool of choice to work on client applications.

-• test applications relying upon an OIDC server.
+- test applications relying upon an OIDC server.
 We also use canaille in unit tests suites, with pytest-iam.
 This is a pytest plugin that configures and run a Canaille instance so your unit tests suite can achieve actual OIDC connections.

 The technical choices

 Canaille is written in Python, with Flask for the backend and fomantic-ui and htmx for the frontend.
 We like the simplicity of Python and Flask, and strongly believe those are arguments that make contributions easier and increase software longevity.
-We have been shocked by our discovery of HTMX earlier this year, that in short allows us to build dynamical pages without writting Javascript.
+We have been shocked by our discovery of HTMX earlier this year, that in short allows us to build dynamical pages without writing Javascript.
 One language less is as much less complexity in the project.

 Under the hood, Canaille can be plugged to a LDAP directory or a SQL database.